 Julie N. Ford, LCSW, CCTP

-Licensed Clinical Social Worker, Clinical Director Salem
+Licensed Clinical Social Worker, Clinical Supervisor

 I work from a philosophy that all emotions are “good” emotions.
 Like positive emotions, hard emotions give you insight into who you are and what is important to you.
 I’ll teach you how to manage emotions and behaviors that stand between you and the life you desire through specialized skills.
 I know how much courage it requires to take that first step toward vulnerability and healing.
 Together we will set goals and adjustments as your needs change.